-When you upload a video, as covered above, use the form fields provided to describe your video, and do some mild promotion of your company.
-Add a link to a page on your website related to the video topic in the description, and be sure to use that page’s main keyword in the video’s title and description.
+When you upload a video, use the form fields provided to describe your video and do some mild promotion of your company.
+Add a link to a page on your website related to the video topic in the description.
+Be sure to use that page’s main keyword in the video’s title and description.

-Add tags, beginning with the same, main keyword, then add more general keywords for your business, including geographic information like “Wichita KS,” “South Central Kansas,” etc.
+Add tags, the main keyword, and then add more general keywords for your business.
+These include geographic information like “Wichita KS,” “South Central Kansas,” etc.

 These words will attract Google’s bots, then they will follow the link you placed back to the landing page on your site, boosting its SEO mojo.